rileymccullagh/portfolio/docs/projects.md

 permalink: /projects/
 ---

-[DeadActorDB](/DeadActorDB): A REST API built in Python serving a database of Actors and their temporality.
+[StoryBox](https://github.com/rileymccullagh/StoryBox): A custom audiobook player for a child.